redox-os/website/content/faq.en.md

 ### How to update the sources and compile the changes

+If you already downloaded Redox sources and compiled, it's very easy to fetch/rebuild new changes.

 - [Redox Book Rebuild Guide]

 [Redox Book Rebuild Guide]: https://doc.redox-os.org/book/ch09-02-coding-and-building.html#the-full-rebuild-cycle